End Labour focus on internal party battles, Burnham tells Starmer

 Mr Burnham said that now was not the right time for Labour to be focusing on changes to the way its own internal procedures work.

-“I think out of a pandemic, people are not interested in the minutiae of rule changes within political parties,” said Burnham, whose former seat of Leigh in Greater Manchester was one of the Red Wall constituencies to fall to Tories in the 2019 election.
+“I think out of a pandemic, people are not interested in the minutiae of rule changes within political parties,” said Burnham, whose former seat of Leigh in Greater Manchester was one of the red wall constituencies to fall to Tories in the 2019 election.

 “I don’t think they ever have been, but they’re particularly not interested in that now.
 This conference should be all about turning outwards and putting on the table a big alternative.”